 Learn More About:

-To manage and avoid additional community spread, we will continue to promote 6-feet of social distancing.
-Our teams are actively reconfiguring spaces and developing guidance on how to accommodate this requirement, including classrooms, dining halls, meeting spaces and elevators.
+To manage and avoid additional community spread, we will continue to promote 6-feet of social distancing and have actively reconfigured spaces to accommodate this requirement, including classrooms, dining halls, meeting spaces and elevators.

-We are installing plexiglass in some high-traffic, customer-facing areas as well, such as reception desks in places like the Simon Recreation Center.
-We are still working through how social distancing will affect housing assignments for students.
+We have installed plexiglass in some high-traffic, customer-facing areas as well, such as reception desks in places like the Simon Recreation Center.

-Both Employee Health and the Student Health Center will continue screening and testing anyone who exhibits COVID-19 symptoms.
-Employee Health and the Student Health Center will communicate with the St. Louis Health Department so the city can conduct contact tracing to identify all the people with whom the COVID-19-positive person came in contact.
+Both Employee Health and the Student Health Center continue to screen and test anyone who exhibits COVID-19 symptoms.
+Employee Health and the Student Health Center communicate with the St. Louis Health Department so the city can conduct contact tracing, as it is appropriate.

-This fall, we will set aside more than 150 beds to be used for isolation and quarantine housing.
+More than 150 beds have been set aside to be used for isolation and quarantine housing.

 Isolation housing is needed for on-campus students who have symptoms of or who test positive for COVID-19.
 Students who have symptoms of/test positive for COVID-19 and who need to isolate on campus will have daily attention from Student Health Center personnel, have meals delivered by our campus dining partners, and receive regular outreach from other student support offices to ensure they have what they need.
 If they feel well enough, they may continue their coursework online.